Town gets set for Matariki celebrations

 Workshops would include whakairo (carving), raranga harakeke (weaving), collaborative artwork, kite making, poi making, clay, a tā moko demonstration and more.

-The celebrations would start early on Sunday with a sunrise Matariki viewing on Onemana Beach from 6.15am.
+On Sunday, celebrations kick off with a sunrise Matariki viewing on Onemana Beach from 6.15am.

 It would be an opportunity to reflect on whānau, on the previous year’s connections and achievements, as people viewed Matariki and awaited the sunrise.